Information for Mills Staff

 stops, and high-traffic areas.

-- Supervisors will determine which employees are essential workers for the fall semester.
+- Supervisors will determine which employees are essential workers for the spring semester.

 - Most employees will continue to work remotely while others will work split or staggered